asterics/FLipPad/Documentation/UserManual/FLipPadUserManual.md

 *Figure 20: Tab SIP AND PUFF*

-Note that the idle pressure level (without sip or puff) is around 512, and the level increases when you puff into the mouthpiece, indicating increased pressure.
+Note that the idle pressure level (without sip or puff) is around 512, and the level increases when you puff into the tube, indicating increased pressure.
 With the sliders, the threshold pressure for sip and puff can be regulated.
 The grey dotted line represents the actual pressure.
 The blue and red dotted lines represent the limits reached in this session.

 #### StrongSip and StrongPuff

 The SIP AND PUFF tab allows to define additional threshold values for StrongSip or StrongPuff activities, which can then trigger distinct actions.
 For example, the next configuration slot could be activated by a strong puff.
-To enrich the functionality of the FlipPad especially for persons who cannot access external switches, additional StrongSip and StrongPuff gestures are available.
+To enrich the functionality of the FLipPad especially for persons who cannot access external switches, additional StrongSip and StrongPuff gestures are available.
 These gestures allow to trigger actions via a strong sip or a strong puff followed by a stick movement (up / down / left / right).
 A  strong sip or puff  is indicated via an acoustic signal (high tone).
-If the stick is moved within one second, the corresponding action (for example “StrongSip+Up” is triggered).
-If the stick is not moved within one second, the single StrongSip or StrongPuff action will be triggered.
+If the trackpad is touched and moved within one second, the corresponding action (for example “StrongSip+Up” is triggered).
+If the pad is not touched within one second, the single StrongSip or StrongPuff action will be triggered.
 Thus, a total of 10 additional actions can be performed.

 ### Assignment of different actions (Tab ACTIONS)

-The ACTIONS tab allows the mapping of user activities to desired FlipPad functions (actions).
+The ACTIONS tab allows the mapping of user activities to desired FLipPad functions (actions).
 The user activities are:

 * pressing or releasing the 3 buttons (built-in button 1 or external button 2 or 3)
+* pad gestures (tap, double tap, ...; tap + move into one direction)
-* stick movements (up/down/left/right) which exceed the deadzone threshold value
+* pad movements (up/down/left/right) which exceed the deadzone threshold value
 * sip and puff activities (see section StrongSip and StrongPuff).

 The actions can be changed via clicking the entry in the action configuration table (see the blue box in figure 21).
 The table shows the actions for all user activities, either only for the currently active slot, or for all slots (which gives an overview of all actions).
 When clicking one particular action,  a window pops up where you can change the action category (here for Button 1: Device) and the action itself (here: Load next slot), see Figure 22.